yssource/rhai/examples/README.md

 Sample Applications
 ===================

-Sample applications written in Rhai.
+Sample applications that use the Rhai scripting engine.

 How to Run